umr4nlp/umr-data/CONTRIBUTING.md

 - The UMR annotation guidelines, visit [umr-guidelines](https://github.com/umr4nlp/umr-guidelines)
 - Contributing process, feel free to open an issue with your question

-## Code of Conduct

-Please be respectful and constructive in all interactions.
-We're all working together to improve this resource for the research community.

 ## License

-By contributing, you agree that your contributions will be licensed under the same license as the original dataset (see LICENSE file).
+By contributing, you agree that your contributions will be licensed under the same license as the original dataset.